-As of December 31, 2021, our total minimum lease payments are \$16.4 million, of which \$1.4 million are due in the next 12 months.
-Additionally, as of December 31, 2021, we had unconditional purchase commitments of \$36.0 million, of which none is due in the next twelve months.
+As of December 31, 2021, our total minimum lease payments are \$16.4 million, of which \$1.4 million are due in the twelve months following December 31, 2021.
+Additionally, as of December 31, 2021, we had unconditional purchase commitments of \$36.0 million, of which none is due in the twelve months following December 31, 2021.
 For detail regarding our lease obligations and unconditional purchase commitments refer to Note 11, Commitments and Contingencies, to the consolidated financial statements included elsewhere in this prospectus.